xwu/xwu-swift-numerics/fp-part-2.md

 The purpose of rounding toward zero is to avoid angles computed in radians from being rounded to a different quadrant.
 As a consequence, `Float.pi < Float(Double.pi)` evaluates to `true`.

+> It so happens that rounding π to the nearest representable value of type
+> `Double` is equivalent to rounding π toward zero.
+However, rounding π to the
+> nearest representable value of type `Float` is __not__ equivalent to rounding
+> π toward zero.

 ### Subnormal values on 32-bit ARM